FAMILIAR-project/VideoGen2/videoGenProject/README.md

 # Goal of the project

-The videoGen project consists firstly in implementing a program that is based on a textual specification and source videos to generate videos that meet the specifications.
+The videoGen project consists firstly in implementing an application based on a textual specification and source videos to generate videos that meet the specifications.
 The second part of the project aims to integrate the generator into a website in order to provide a more user-friendly interface.

 # Use